SJCOE SCIENCE FAIR

 Ethics Statement

 Scientific fraud and misconduct are not condoned at any level of research or competition.
-This includes plagiarism, forgery, use of presentation of other researcher's work as one's own and the fabrication of data.
+This includes plagiarism, forgery, the presentation of other researchers' work as one's own, and the fabrication of data.
 Fraudulent projects will not be tolerated and will be disqualified.

-The San Joaquin County Office of Education (SJCOE) reserves the right to remove any project which it determines, presents offensive language or pictures as part of its display, journal or abstract.
-The SJCOE maintains reasonable security but is not responsible for lost or damaged displays, Displays which represent a danger to viewers will be removed.
-All research, experiments models, and displays presented at the SJCOE STEAM Fair must comply with the California Dept. of Education Student Safety Manual (www.cde.ca.gov/pd/ca/sc/documents/scisafebook2014.pdf).
-This includes storage of chemicals, safety gear to be worn by students and compliance with the Ca. Ed.Code.
+The San Joaquin County Office of Education (SJCOE) reserves the right to remove any project that it determines presents offensive language or pictures as part of its display, journal, or abstract.
+The SJCOE maintains reasonable security but is not responsible for lost or damaged displays.
+Displays that represent a danger to viewers will be removed.
+All research, experiments, models, and displays presented at the SJCOE STEAM Fair must comply with the California Dept of Education Student Safety Manual (https://www.cde.ca.gov/pd/ca/sc/sciencesafety.asp).
+This includes storage of chemicals, safety gear to be worn by students, and compliance with the Ca. Ed.Code.
 SJCOE reserves the right to disqualify any projects that exhibit unsafe practices or behaviors or do not use proper personal protective equipment.

 The San Joaquin County Office of STEM Programs reserves the right to disqualify any projects which exhibit unsafe practices.